noPerfection/service/PROXY.md

 ---

 ## Execution
-The independent service manager has the following routes:
-* `handlers` returns the list of the handler configuration.
-* `routes` returns the list of the routes in the configuration.
-* `proxy-chain` returns the proxy chain

----
-The above code described the proxy definition in the `config-lib` and `service-lib`.
+The above code described the proxy definition in the `config-lib`.
 Now, it's the time to define the proxy within the `proxy-lib` itself.

-# Proxy
+# Handlers

-Because, proxies are the pre-layer of the independent services.
-For the end users, the proxies must be invisible.
-Therefore, the proxies will define the handlers based on the destinations.
+By design, the proxies are intended to be invisible for the requester.
+If a user connects to the independent service through the proxy, then proxy is considered as the independent service itself.

+Remember that in independent services we define the routes and group them by the handlers.
+In the proxies, we define pass function only.
+The routes and handlers are fetched from the destination.
+And the `Rule` parameter filters them.

-As a developer, you can not set them.
+**As a developer, you can not set a route or a handler.**

-*For example, if the destination handler is trigger-able, then the proxy will be trigger-able as well.*
-*Or, if the destination handler does not reply back, then proxy won't reply back as well.*

-The proxy purposes are to extend the services, therefore, some parts of the handlers are over-writable.

 ## Over-writable